 Shorter longboards are often more lightweight.
 Portability is important in city cruising as you constantly need to step in and out of traffic, turning into a pedestrian as needed.

-You may also want a board with a kicktail to help you get over those small obstacles, and help you jump on and off of sidewalks.
-Kicktails, however, often come at the expense of stability with a shorter wheelbase.
+You may also want a board with a kicktail to help you get over those small obstacles, and help you jump on and off of curbs.
+Kicktails, however, often come at the expense of stability due to a shorter wheelbase.

 City cruising style